 It also raises questions about jobs.
 Green collar jobs are part of people’s vocabulary now, though mostly in relation to energy infrastructure.
 A whole parallel array of occupations could result from building food infrastructure.

 I’m intrigued to find out how the proposals in FoodNYC affect individuals and organizations in the city.
 What does this mean to a food cart vendor?
 What does this mean to a soup kitchen?
 And what do changes in the food system mean?
 Where do jobs go?
 Where does money flow?
 What are the constraints?

 In general, I was impressed by the report’s inclusiveness, looking at the waste stream, education and the regional foodshed, and its engagement of food in an economic development strategy.
 But one thing that I thought was missing was an overt connection to health policy.
 Health is referenced, but not as explicitly as I expected – which is funny because, as we’ve discussed, with Michelle Obama and Jamie Oliver putting those issues at the forefront, that’s where people’s minds and eyes are right now.

-Foodprint NYC will take place on Saturday, February 27, from 1-5:30 p.m. at Studio-X, 180 Varick Street, Suite 1610.
-The event is free and open to the public.
+Foodprint NYC took place on Saturday, February 27, from 1-5:30 p.m. at Studio-X, 180 Varick Street, Suite 1610.
 For more information, including a complete list of panel discussions and participants, visit foodprintproject.com.